AraneaDev/accountant/docs/installation.md

 This will create the `ledgers` table in your database.

+## User model
+In order to use this package, the `User` model needs to implement the `Altek\Accountant\Contracts\Identifiable` interface.

+Please refer to the [Identifiable implementation](resolvers.md#identifiable-implementation) section for details.

 # Resolvers
 Read more about this subject in the [Resolvers](resolvers.md) section!